olofd/react-native-photos-framework/README.md

 Signature: RNPhotosFramework.requestAuthorization() : Promise<{status : string, isAuthorized : boolean}>.
 This will prompt the user to grant access to the user library at first start.
-If you do not call this method explicitly before using any of the other functions in this library.
-The grant-access-dialog will appear for the user automatically at the next first function-call into the library.
-But only one function call can automatically trigger this dialog, so if another call comes into Photos Framework before the user has granted you access, that function-cal will fail.
+If you do not call this method explicitly before using any of the other functions in this library, the grant-access-dialog will appear for the user automatically at the first function-call into the library.
+But only one function-call can automatically trigger this dialog, so if another call comes into Photos Framework before the user has granted you access, that function-call will fail.
 Therefore I urge you to call this method explicitly before you start using the rest of the library to not experience unexpected behaviour.
-NOTE: you do not have to first check the authorizationStatus before calling this.
+NOTE: You do not have to first check the authorizationStatus before calling this.
 If the user has granted access before, this will just return authorized-status.
 NOTE: See available statuses in doc. about: `authorizationStatus`

 ##Working with Content:
 ##### `fetchOptions`
 fetchOptions is a query-object which can be sent both when fetching albums with `getAlbums` and when fetching assets with `getAssets`.
-Bellow you can see the available options for fetchOptions.
+Below you can see the available options for fetchOptions.
 You can also read Apple's documentation around [PHFetchOptions here](https://developer.apple.com/reference/photos/phfetchoptions).
 (Many of the args map one-to-one with native data structures.)